devlabs2021/review/README.md

 ### Tools
 Use a pull request to submit your code to the repository.
 Following the example with comments - What we review (comments) -> Programming language (typescript) -> Sequence number (1).
+Put the description.md file in the project directory with a description of what needs to be reviewed.

 Use "Blame" to comment out the code, example:
 https://github.com/devlabs2021/review/blame/main/comments/typescript/1/code.ts